 An Important Note about Tickets and Vouchers

-Ticket sales will begin in winter 2021.
+We’re planning to begin ticket sales for our 2021 season this spring.
 During that time, subscribers will receive their subscription renewal packets, and individual tickets will go on sale soon after.
-If you requested a ticket voucher for the 2021 season, we’ll mail it to you before tickets go on sale with instructions for redeeming it.
+If you requested a ticket voucher for our 2021 season, we’ll mail it to you before tickets go on sale with instructions for redeeming it.